Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 ### Conditional selections

 One really useful feature in pandas is the ability to easily filter and select rows based on a conditional statement.
-The following example shows how to select rows when the Celsius temperature has been higher than 15 degrees into variable `warm_temps` (warm temperatures).
-Pandas checks if the condition is `True` or `False` for each row, and returns those rows where the condition is `True`:
+The following example shows how we check if the Celsius temperature at each row on the `TEMP_CELSIUS`column is higher than 15 degrees.
 <!-- #endregion -->

 ```python
 # Check the condition
 data['TEMP_CELSIUS'] > 15
 ```

+As a result, we get a Series of booleans, where the value `True` or `False` at each row determines whether our condition was met or not.
+This kind of Series or numpy.array of boolean values based on some predefined criteria is typically called a ``mask``.
+We can take advantage of this mask when doing selections with `loc` based on specific criteria.
+In the following, we will use the same criteria, and store all rows meeting the criteria into a variable `warm_temps` (warm temperatures).
+We can specify the criteria directly inside the `loc` square brackets:

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 # Select rows with temp celsius higher than 15 degrees